Ex-JPMorgan U.S. adviser pleads guilty to embezzling $22 million

-NEW YORK (Reuters) - A former JPMorgan Chase & Co investment adviser pleaded guilty on Thursday to stealing at least $22 million from client accounts, money his lawyer said was used to gamble on sporting events and trade in stock options.
+NEW YORK, Nov 5 (Reuters) - A former JPMorgan Chase & Co investment adviser pleaded guilty on Thursday to stealing at least $22 million from client accounts, money his lawyer said was used to gamble on sporting events and trade in stock options.

 Michael Oppenheim, 49, pleaded in Manhattan federal court to charges of embezzlement and securities fraud, nearly seven months after he was arrested in April.